John Terry: 2003–2008: Captaincy and successes

 Despite failing to agree terms to a new contract immediately following 2006–07, Terry stated on several occasions that he had no intention of leaving Chelsea.
 In late July, he signed a new five-year contract with a base salary of between £131,000 and £135,000 per week, making him the highest-paid player in the Premier League at the time.

 On 16 December 2007, whilst playing against Arsenal, while going to clear a ball Terry's foot was stepped on by Emmanuel Eboué and Terry had suffered 3 broken bones in his foot.
-He was expected to be out for at least three months but made a speedy recovery and managed to captain Chelsea to the 2008 League Cup Final against Tottenham, which Chelsea lost 2–1.
+He was expected to be out for at least three months but made a speedy recovery and managed to captain Chelsea to the 2008 League Cup final against Tottenham, which Chelsea lost 2–1.
 On 11 May 2008, whilst playing in the last league match of the season against Bolton, he collided with goalkeeper Petr Čech and suffered a partially dislocated elbow, which was eventually put back into place en route to the hospital.
-This injury did not prevent him playing in the 2008 UEFA Champions League Final against Manchester United.
+This injury did not prevent him playing in the 2008 UEFA Champions League final against Manchester United.
 The match went to penalties, and Terry missed a penalty which would have won Chelsea the match (and the Champions League).
 His standing leg slipped as he took his kick, and the ball missed the goal.
 Chelsea lost the shootout 6–5, which Terry reacted to by breaking down in tears.
 On 28 August 2008, Terry was awarded the Defender of The Year award from UEFA at the Champions League group stage draw in Monaco, together with Frank Lampard and Petr Čech, who received the award for their respective positions.

 On 13 September 2008, Terry received the first straight red card of his career against Manchester City for rugby-tackling Jô.
 However, this was later rescinded on appeal.
-Despite being a defender, he occasionally scores important goals for Chelsea, such as in the Champions League Group A home match against Roma.
+Despite being a defender, he occasionally scored important goals for Chelsea, such as in the Champions League Group A home match against Roma.
 However, Chelsea went on to lose the away leg 3–1.